cscully-allison/CS680_Computer_Graphics/PA3/README.md

 ## Building and Running
-The project will work using either CMake or the make instructions
+The project will work using CMake instructions

 ### CMake Instructions
 ```